pixelspace.org

 Then why own a website?

-Because this page is part of the story of friends and therefore has a high symbolic value.
-Even if many things have changed over the course of time, or perhaps precisely because of this, it is particularly important to me to continue the original idea of this site.
+This page is part of the story of a friendship and therefore has a high symbolic value.
+Even if many things have changed over time—or perhaps precisely because of this—it is particularly important to me to continue the original idea of this site.